torogmw/MusicXML-Class-Library/README.md

 ```
 <xs:element name="direction-type" type="direction-type" maxOccurs="unbounded"/>
 ```
 In this case, minOccurs="1" (by default per XSD language rules).
-In this case the the functions will look just like the previous example, but they will behave differently
+The functions will look just like the previous example, but they will behave differently
 ```
 const DirectionTypeSet& getDirectionTypeSet() const;
 void addDirectionType( const DirectionTypePtr& value );